Jan Rath

-Jan Rath is a Dutch social scientist who is holding a chair in Urban Sociology in the University of Amsterdam, the Netherlands.
+Jan Rath is a Dutch social scientist who used to hold a chair in Urban Sociology in the University of Amsterdam, the Netherlands.
 His academic studies have focused on the nexus of urban structures and processes on the one hand and their social, ethnic and religious dimensions on the other.
 His work is highly cited in the sub-fields related to the problematization of immigrant ethnic minorities, and on urban economies, entrepreneurship, and cultural consumption.

 Early life

 Jan Rath was born in the city of Rotterdam, the Netherlands, and grew up in a lower-class family in Afrikaanderwijk and Hillesluis, both poor blue-color neighborhoods located close to the ports in the southern part of the city.